 It's important to remember that you have options.
 When you're seeking a provider, look for one with similar company culture and shared values.
 Seek out BPO providers that prioritize building a long-term partnership on a foundation of mutual trust and respect, and don't settle for one that won't build out an experience that's customized to your organization's unique needs and goals.

-Outsourcing Myth #5: Only Enterprise-level Companies Outsource
+Myth #5: Only Enterprise-level Companies Outsource

-Fact: Smaller and midsize businesses are increasingly outsourcing, especially when it's time to scale
+Fact: Smaller and midsize businesses are increasingly outsourcing, especially when it's time to scale - It's time to put these myths to rest.

 As the fastest-growing market segment across nearly every industry in the over 92.5 Billion dollar outsourcing industries, SMBs are finding that they can use outsourcing as a way to augment non-core teams and add U.S.-based employees at the strategic level, setting them up to break into higher profit margins.